apache/echarts-handbook/contents/en/best-practices/security.md

 ## Passing Raw URLs Safely [[[#passing_raw_urls_safely]]]

-Although URL safety issues is covered by the discussion of HTML safety (see section ["Passing Raw HTML Safely"](best-practices/security#passing_raw_html_safely)), this section focuses on the APIs that only accept URL strings, which is listed in section ["Security Boundaries and Checklist"](best-practices/security#security_boundaries_and_checklist).
+Although URL safety issues is covered by the discussion of HTML safety (see section ["Passing Raw HTML Safely"](best-practices/security#passing_raw_html_safely)), this section focuses on the APIs that only accept URL strings, which is listed in section ["Security Model and Checklist"](best-practices/security#security_model_and_checklist).

 If the URL strings are entirely from trusted sources (e.g., they are part of your application), security considerations are minimal.

-Otherwise, untrusted URL strings can lead to attacks, for example, by using protocols such as `javascript:` to execute malicious code.
+Otherwise, untrusted URL strings can lead to attacks, for example, by using protocols, such as `javascript:` or `data:`, to execute malicious code.
 Therefore, before passing them to ECharts, sanitization should be enforced, typically by validating the protocol against a specified whitelist.

 ## Passing Download Filename Safely [[[#passing_download_filename_safely]]]